 This is especially true if you’re adding a lot of fiber-rich foods such as legumes or broccoli, which are rich in inulin but can sometimes lead to gas and bloating.
 So if you’re having a reaction to your new diet, I suggest you try scaling back to adding a probiotic food into your diet every 2 to 3 days rather than daily.
 You can add more over time.

-If even small amounts of probiotic or prebiotic foods cause tremendous stomach trouble, or if you already have gastrointestinal issues, just stick to you high-quality probiotic supplement for a while.
+If even small amounts of probiotic or prebiotic foods cause tremendous stomach trouble, or if you already have gastrointestinal issues, just stick to a high-quality probiotic supplement for a while.
 Look for one that offers a variety of organisms from genera like Lactobacillus and Bifidobacteria.
 Take it with food to limit the effects of stomach acid on the organisms.
 You need friendly bacteria for your health – and not just in your gut!

 - Ray R.C., Montet D. (eds).
 Fermented Foods: Part II, Technological Interventions.
 CRC Press, Boca Raton, FL.